 58 Therefore, my dear brothers and sisters, stand firm.
 Let nothing move you.
 Always give yourselves fully to the work of the Lord, because you know that your labor in the Lord is not in vain.

-"We're atheists," the man at the door explained as he refused to accept the scripture text calendar I was offering him.
+"We're atheists," the man at the door explained as he refused to accept the scripture text calendar I offered him.

-A Swiss mission had provided the Florence, Italy church with a quantity of these calendars free of charge.
-I was using them in some door-to-door canvassing in the apartment buildings surrounding the church.
+A Swiss mission had provided the Nazarene church in Florence, Italy, with a quantity of these calendars free of charge.
+I used them in door-to-door canvassing in neighboring apartment buildings.

-It was in the second tall building just west of the church that I met the professed atheist.
+I met the professed atheist in the second tall building just west of the church.
 Unfortunately, the man didn't have time to talk, so I was not given a chance to learn more about his spiritual journey and perhaps even give witness to my faith.

-1 Corinthians stands in great contrast to this philosophy.
-There Paul reminds us that we Christians have begun an existence that will never end.
+First Corinthians 15 stands in great contrast to this philosophy.
+There, Paul reminds us that we Christians have begun an existence that will never end.
 A glorious change awaits us when our mortal bodies will one day be exchanged for immortal spiritual bodies.
 That king of all terrors, death itself, will be finally overthrown.

 In 1 Corinthians 15, Paul meets head-on the heretical denial of the Resurrection.
 Quoting both Isaiah and Hosea, Paul also reaffirms his claim to divine inspiration.
-He caps his argument by asserting that what we humans should be looking forward to is life eternal.
+He caps his argument by asserting that what we humans should be looking forward to is eternal life.

-Unfortunately, Paul was not able to snuff out the denial of Jesus' bodily resurrection with his letter.
+Unfortunately, Paul could not completely snuff out the denial of Jesus' bodily resurrection with his letter to the Corinthian believers.
 That denial has lingered on and is with us.
-Some time ago, a news report in what is now Holiness Today revealed a widespread denial of Jesus' resurrection within leadership ranks of some Christian denominations.
+Some time ago, a news article in what is now Holiness Today reported a widespread denial of Jesus' resurrection within the leadership ranks of some Christian denominations.
 The report gave the results of a poll of 10,000 American protestant clergymen.
-Of those who returned Jeffrey Hadden's questionnaire, one-half of the Presbyterians, Episcopalians, and American Baptist ministers said they did not accept as factual the stories of Jesus' physical resurrection from the dead.
+Of those who returned Jeffrey Hadden's questionnaire, one-half of the Presbyterians, Episcopalians, and American Baptist ministers said they did not accept the stories of Jesus' physical resurrection from the dead as factual.

-I'm glad to be a part of a church that asks its members to clearly affirm their belief that "Jesus Christ died for our sins, and that He truly arose from the dead and took again His body that the bodies of both the just and the unjust shall be raised to life and united with their spirits" ( Nazarene Manual ).
+I'm glad to be a part of a church that asks its members to clearly affirm their belief that "Jesus Christ died for our sins, and that He truly arose from the dead and took again His body."
+Furthermore, "We believe in the resurrection of the dead, that the bodies both of the just and of the unjust shall be raised to life and united with their spirits." ( Articles of Faith, Nazarene Manual ).